vuestorefront/storefront-ui/packages/vue/docs/import-stories.md

 }
 configure(loadStories, module)
 ```
-- Get images from Storefront UI repositories and host it on `/assets/storybook`
+- Get images from Storefront UI repository and host it on `/assets/storybook`
 ## Others
 - What's happens when I have the same stories name?
 Ok, for example, you have stories "Atoms|Buttons" and Storefront UI has is too.
 If you add to Array Storefront UI stories after yours than at Storybook you see Storefront UI Button.